Thursday, November 17, 2022

 Poverty Point NM

-Follow In the Footsteps of Ancient Engineers
+Follow In the Footsteps of Ancient Engineers:

 Now a nearly forgotten culture, Poverty Point at its peak 3,000 years ago was part of an enormous trading network that stretched for hundreds of miles across the continent.
 It was - and is - also an engineering marvel, the product of five million hours of labor.
 Explore the culture of a highly sophisticated people who left behind one of North America’s most important archeological sites.